mateuszdorobek/python3.info/basics/exception/about.rst

 NameError
 ---------
-Local or global name is not found:
+* Local or global name is not found

 >>> print(firstname)
 Traceback (most recent call last):